BDX-town/Mangane/docs/administration/updating.md

 You can also update Soapbox using [Sandia Mesa's updater bash script for Soapbox FE](https://code.sandiamesa.com/traboone/soapbox-update).

-First, download the updater script if you haven't yet: ``curl -O https://code.sandiamesa.com/traboone/soapbox-update/raw/branch/master/soapbox-update.sh``
+First, download the updater script if you haven't yet: ``sudo -Hu pleroma wget -P /var/lib/pleroma https://code.sandiamesa.com/traboone/soapbox-update/raw/branch/master/soapbox-update.sh -N``

-Then, set the permissions of the updater script so that it can be executed: ``chmod u+x soapbox-update.sh``
+Then, set the permissions of the updater script so that it can be executed: ``chmod u+x /var/lib/pleroma/soapbox-update.sh``

-Finally, run ``sudo ./soapbox-update.sh``.
+Finally, go to the Pleroma user's directory ``cd /var/lib/pleroma`` and then run ``sudo -Hu pleroma ./soapbox-update.sh``.

 ## After updating Soapbox